 Computer Vision is a technology which is able to derive meaningful information and understanding from videos and digital images, and take actions based on that information

 Machine Learning is a branch of artificial intelligence based on the idea that systems can learn from data and uses computer algorithms to identify patterns and make decisions with minimal human intervention

 Deep Learning is a machine learning technique that imitates the way humans gain certain types of knowledge—it learns by example.
 In deep learning, models are trained by using a large set of labeled data and neural network architectures that contain many layers, achieving very high levels of accuracy

 OCR is a type of software that converts images of text into machine-readable forms.

-How Does IDP Work???
+How Does Intelligent Document Processing Work???

 IDP solutions use machine learning to extract data from documents to support automation efforts.
 IDP generally consists of the following five steps.

-- Ingestion & Preprocessing
+- Data Ingestion & Preprocessing

 Data is captured from several content types and prepared for processing.
-This preparation includes merging/splitting documents, data validation, and corrections to low quality renders.
+This preparation includes merging/splitting documents, and corrections to low quality renders.
 Some solutions also provide tools for data labeling and annotation, often done by a human-in-the-loop (HITL).

-- Validation and Feedback
+- Data Validation and Feedback